DandyTush/openmw-snapshot-tool/README.md

 As of version 0.48, OpenMW generally deals with one installation at a time, assuming that all of your mods are installed in one place.
 There is a concept of a "Content List" in the launcher, but this is just a way to toggle a subset of the mods you have installed.

-There is also a concept of a "portable install" in OpenMW in which you can point the launcher to different conguration and data directories.
-This tool is an alternative to portable installs and may provide some benefits on top of portable installs.
+There is also a concept of a "portable install" in OpenMW in which you can point the launcher to different conguration and data directories. `openmw-snapshot-tool` complements and can likely utilize this concept.

 Some tools like Vortex or [Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer/releases) (MO2) can help you manage multiple modlists.
 MO2 is especially robust, and rather elegant in that it presents your mod installation as a virtual filesystem.
 I enjoy using MO2, but I wanted something slightly different.
 MO2 comes with its own complexity and its use is actually discouraged in modding-openmw.com (see: [modding-openmw.com FAQ](https://modding-openmw.com/faq/tooling) )